← Return to list of treatments

 Prevents teeth damage – When someone suffers from bruxism, they unconsciously grind and clench their teeth causing chipped teeth, damaged fillings, and excessive wear on their enamel.
 The damage that occurs in your mouth can result in costly restoration procedures and even retreatment for your fillings.
 Wearing a night guard prevents your upper and bottom teeth from coming in contact reducing the chance of grinding and clenching.

-Reduces headaches and pain – The grinding and clenching of your teeth often cause jaw pain, tooth sensitivity, headaches, and a majority of other pain related issues.
+Reduces headaches and pain – The grinding and clenching of your teeth can often cause jaw pain, tooth sensitivity, headaches, and a number of other pain related issues.
 Investing in a night guard helps to alleviate the pain and headaches associated with bruxism and other disorders.
-Having your guard personalised to your mouth helps align your teeth and bite, relieving jaw pain.

 Improves sleep patterns – Wearing a custom night guard helps to relieve the pain associated with bruxism while providing maximum comfort for your mouth.
 The night guard positions your jaw in a way that promotes muscle relaxation.
 Once the stress on your jaw is relieved, you now can finally get some sleep.
 Sleeping with a night guard has been found to improve sleep patterns drastically in bruxism sufferers.